CESNET/metacentrum-user-docs/docs/computing/mount-storages/index.md

 ### Install Kerberos support

 If your PC does not have Kerberos system support enabled, you need to install it first.
+On Debian-based systems you can do:

     apt install krb5-user

-Once Kerberos support is installed, you must create file `/etc/krb5.conf`.
-The easiest way is to copy it simply from a MetaCentrum machine, e.g skirit.ics.muni.cz.
+Once Kerberos support is installed, you must provide proper configuration in `/etc/krb5.conf`.
+The easiest way is to copy it simply from a MetaCentrum machine, e.g skirit.ics.muni.cz, e.g. :

-    scp user_123@skirit.ics.muni.cz:/etc/krb5.conf /etc/
+    scp user@skirit.ics.muni.cz:/etc/krb5.conf /etc/

-Make sure Kerberos is correctly enabled
+Verify that Kerberos is correctly enabled

     kinit user@META
     klist

-### Set up/check NFSv4 support in kernel

-Ubuntu and OpenSuse kernels support NFSv4 by default and you can skip this step.
-Otherwise assure the support in the following way:

-**Test of support NFS file system**

-    grep nfs4 /proc/filesystems

-You should get: `nodev nfs4`.

-In case of empty answer do as a root

-    $ modprobe nfs

-and repeat the test.
-In case of negative answer it is necessary to compile NFS (with NFSv4 support) into kernel.

-**Test RPCSECsupport**

-    ls -d /proc/net/rpc/auth.rpcsec*

-You should get: `proc/net/rpc/auth.rpcsec.context /proc/net/rpc/auth.rpcsec.init`

-In case of answer: `ls: cannot access /proc/net/rpc/auth.rpcsec*: No such file or directory`, do as root

-    modprobe auth_rpcgss

-and repeat the test.
-In case of negative answer it is necessary to compile `CONFIG_SUNRPC_GSS` to Linux kernel.

-**Automatic inserting of modules**

-If it is obvious that system supports NFSv4 including RPCSEC it is not necessary to insert modules manually - client tools insert NFS on their own.

 ### Get Kerberos credentials for your NFS

+The following command replaces an existing krb5.keytab!
+If you already have one, you need to update its content using 'ktutil' command.

-    $ ssh <user>@<metacentrum machine>.metacentrum.cz '/software/remctl-2.12/bin/remctl -d kdccesnet.ics.muni.cz accounts nfskeytab' > /etc/krb5.keytab
+    $ ssh user@skirit.metacentrum.cz '/software/remctl-2.12/bin/remctl -d kdccesnet.ics.muni.cz accounts nfskeytab' > /etc/krb5.keytab

 Set its ownership to root.root and rights to 600 as follows:

     chown root.root /etc/krb5.keytab
     chmod 600 /etc/krb5.keytab

 ### Install client NFSv4 tools

-- package nfs-common (apt-get install nfs-common) on Debian/Ubuntu.
-- package nfs-client (yast -i nfs-client) on OpenSuse.
+On Debian-base system:

+    apt-get install nfs-common

-You will also need running portmap.
+You will also need a running portmap.
 It should be installed with nfs-utils dependencies.
 Otherwise install the package portmap separately.

 **nfs-utils setting on Debian/Ubuntu**